 Generally, to get such a fund off the ground, one would need to capture revenue through taxation, ideally some sort of wealth tax.
 But right now the federal government can borrow at absurdly low rates.
 For instance, the federal government can borrow money for 5 years at 0.65%, 7 years at 1.04%, and 10 years at 1.58%.
 Although unorthodox, I see no reason why the federal government could not start building a government investment fund right now.
 Assuming such a fund could get higher returns than those interest rates — and if professionally managed, surely it could — borrowing money to invest it could be a big profit center for the federal government in the short term.

 The federal government could take its earnings from this borrow-and-invest scheme and use them as the starting point for an Alaska-style Permanent Fund.
-Or — more boringly — the federal government could use the earnings to cut down on the deficit somewhat.
+It could also use it to finance other spending.